Purpose

 3.The complainant must appeal the decision within seven (7) days.

 4.The complainant must document their specific grievances with the outcome of their original complaint, this can be emailed or mailed to Train Safe NT.
-Alternatively, a Complaint Form can be printed from the website and the complainant can hand write their grievance, this must be emailed to Train safe NT.
+Alternatively, a Complaint Form can be printed from the website and the complainant can hand write their grievance, this must be emailed to Train Safe NT.

 5.Train Safe NT will assemble a panel (arbitrators) of two (2) individuals from industry or another RTO within twenty one (21) days.